hiram3512/HiSocket/README.md

 - OnSocketReceive and OnReceive are diffrent, for example OnSocketReceive size is 100 byte, if user do nothing when uppack OnReceive size is 100. but when user do some zip/unzip(encription.etc) OnReceive size is not 100 anymore.
 - You can add many different plugins based on TcpConnection(UdpConnection) to achieve different functions.
 - There are a message register base class help user to quick register id and callback(based on reflection)
-- The encryption is use AES.
+- The encryption is use AES, if you want to use encryption you can use the API to encrypte your bytes.
 - .etc